o1-labs/project-untitled-whitepaper/README.md

-## [Project Untitled] Whitepaper
+## Ensue Whitepaper

-This repository contains whitepaper that is currently work-in-progress for [[Project Untitled]](https://www.o1labs.org/project-untitled).
-The PDF will be updated as significant progress is made.
-For questions or comments, please use our [discussions](https://github.com/o1-labs/project-untitled-whitepaper/discussions/categories/general) page.
+This repository contains the whitepaper describing the protocol design of Ensue by o1Labs (ex. [[Project Untitled]](https://www.o1labs.org/project-untitled)).
+The PDF is work in progress and is continuously updated as progress is made.
+For questions or comments, please use our [discussions](https://github.com/o1-labs/ensue-whitepaper/discussions/categories/general) page, or email the corresponding authors in the whitepaper.